Sign-up for the latest Lookout news and threat research

 Hank Schless 01:27

-Look, I've it's great to have your perspective on all this.
+It's great to have your perspective on all this.
 I think it'll be a really good conversation.
 So just kind of level set here.
 Can you just give the audience a quick overview of what is it on premise solution versus something that's cloud delivered?

 Tom Davison 01:41